-Science Advisors extend Defenders’ science capacity by providing advice and knowledge that support efforts to protect habitats and species and amplify Defenders’ scientific voice in public outreach, communications and media.
-As esteemed scholars, Science Advisors help Defenders maintain and extend connections with the science community at large, forming wider and stronger relationships among all stakeholder groups who are devoted to wildlife and habitat conservation.
+Defenders of Wildlife’s Science Advisors are esteemed scholars who extend the organization’s science capacity by providing advice and knowledge that support efforts to protect habitats and species.
+They amplify Defenders’ scientific voice in public outreach, communications and media as well as deepen connections to the science community and stakeholder groups who are devoted to wildlife and habitat conservation.

 DR. LEAH GERBER, Professor, School of Life Sciences and Center for Biodiversity Outcomes, Arizona State University